phoenixframework/phoenix/README.md

 The command must be run from the `installer` directory.
 See the discussion in [PR 1224](https://github.com/phoenixframework/phoenix/pull/1224) for more information.

 In order to test changes to the installer (the `phoenix.new` Mix task) itself, first remove any installed archive so that Mix will pick up the local source code.
 This can be done with `mix archive.uninstall phoenix_new-#.#.#.ez` or by simply deleting the file, which is usually in `~/.mix/archives/`.
-See [issue 3376](https://github.com/elixir-lang/elixir/issues/3376) for more information.

 ### Building phoenix.js